Andrei Chikatilo: Trial

 Chikatilo was brought to trial in Rostov on 14 April 1992, charged with fifty-three counts of murder in addition to five charges of sexual assault against minors committed when he had been a teacher.
 He was tried in Courtroom Number 5 of the Rostov Provincial Court, before Judge Leonid Akubzhanov.

-Chikatilo's trial was the first major media event of post-Soviet Russia.
+His trial was the first major media event of post-Soviet Russia.
 Shortly after his psychiatric evaluation at the Serbsky Institute, investigators had conducted a press conference in which a full list of Chikatilo's crimes was released to the press, alongside a 1984 identikit of the individual charged, but not the full name or a photograph of the accused.
 The media first saw Chikatilo on the first day of his trial, as he entered an iron cage specifically constructed in a corner of the courtroom to protect him from attack by the enraged and hysterical relatives of his victims.
-In the opening weeks of the trial, the Russian press regularly published exaggerated and often sensationalistic headlines about the murders, referring to Chikatilo being a "cannibal" or a "maniac" and to him physically resembling a shaven-skulled, demonic individual.
+In the opening weeks of the trial, the Russian press regularly published exaggerated and often sensational headlines about the murders, referring to Chikatilo being a "cannibal" or a "maniac" and to him physically resembling a shaven-skulled, demonic individual.
 (Note: As a standard prison procedure to prevent the spread of lice, Chikatilo's head had been shaved.)

 The first two days of the trial were devoted to Akubzhanov reading the long lists of indictments against Chikatilo.
 Each murder was discussed individually, and on several occasions, relatives present in the courtroom broke down in tears or fainted when details of their relatives' murders were revealed.
 After reading the indictment, Akubzhanov announced to the journalists present in the courtroom his intention to conduct an open trial, stating: "Let this trial at least teach us something, so that this will never happen anytime or anywhere again."
 Akubzhanov then asked Chikatilo to stand, identify himself and provide his date and location of birth.
 Chikatilo complied, although this would prove to be one of the few civil exchanges between the judge and Chikatilo.